netgen/ngsymfonytools/doc/USAGE.md

 ### `symfony_path`

-`symfony_path` template operator get a relative URL for the given route.
+`symfony_path` template operator gets a relative URL for the given route.
 Parameters are the same as with Twig `path` template function so please refer to [this page][1] for documentation.

 This template operator can be used together with `symfony_render` template operator (see below) to refer to the route that you want to render.